pbv-public/firestore-orm/README.md

   code if the generator is stopped early.

 #### Sorting
-Query results are sorted by sort keys in ascending order by default.
-Returning rows in descending order requires enabling `descending` option when creating the query handle.
+Query results are ordered by key by default.
+They can be queried in descending order as follows:
 ```javascript <!-- embed:./test/unit-test-iterators.js:section:example descending start:example descending end -->
       const query = tx.query(QueryExample, { descending: true })
 ```